The holidays are fast approaching, making now the perfect time to develop a plan to increase holiday party revenue at your FEC.

 Whatever you’re hungry for, we’ve got some fuel for you!
 In this article, I'm going to share a few ways you can increase holiday party revenue at your FEC this holiday season.

 As you plan, you’ll want to consider the following:

 Which holiday party options you’ll offer, plus:

-# of potential parties to be hosted per day
+# of parties you'd like to host per day

-Plan for training, motivating, and incentivizing your staff to assist in planning, promoting, booking, and hosting great parties
+Plan for training, motivating, and incentivizing your staff to assist in the planning, promoting, booking, and hosting of great parties

-# of potential tickets you can sell per event
+# of tickets you'd like to sell per day

-Plan for training, motivating, and incentivizing your staff to assist in planning, promoting, selling, and hosting great group events and parties
+Plan for training, motivating and incentivizing your staff to assist in the planning, promoting, selling, and hosting of great group events and parties

 A QR code linking to your social media